 I adore being organized.
 Actually … I adore dreaming about being organized.
-I pour over my catalogs from Pottery Barn, Storables and Crate & Barrel, picturing my life neatly tucked away into matching bins and buckets.
-I even drool over those circulars from Target that show up this time of year when all the plastic tubs are on sale.
+I pour over my catalogs from Pottery Barn and Crate & Barrel, picturing my life neatly tucked away into matching bins and buckets.
+I even drool over those circulars from Target that show up when all the plastic tubs are on sale.
 Surely if I could see everything at a glance, I’d get more done.
-In this alternate, tidy universe, my children also pick up all their clothes and no one leaves their dishes on the coffee table in the family room.
-To further inspire me to coordinate my world, and you yours, we’ve come up with five French Desk Set tutorials, using the gorgeous French General Rouenneries fabric from Moda.
-These easy-to-make liners are a great way to add color and pattern to otherwise ordinary wicker baskets.
+In this alternative, tidier universe, my children also pick up all their clothes and no one leaves their dishes on the coffee table in the family room.
+To further inspire me to coordinate my world, and you yours; we’ve come up with a set of easy-to-make liners that are a great way to add color and pattern to otherwise ordinary wicker baskets.

-Take note that this project uses a ¼” seam allowance rather than our site standard ½”.
+Take note that this project uses a ¼” seam allowance rather than our site’s more common ½”.
 It makes a smaller, cleaner seam line at the bottom of the basket.
-You can find a great selection of Moda’s French General fabric online from our friends at FatQuarterShop.
-Our thanks to them for supplying all the fabric for these French Desk Set tutorials.
+We originally used French General Rouenneries fabric for Moda Fabrics.

 Sewing Tools You Need